Frequently Asked Questions

 After I stopped training and competing full-time in 2002, I moved to Alaska.
 The site then morphed into a photo journal of my outdoor adventures.
 I used it primarily to send pictures to family back east, but I found that many other readers also continued to check in once in a while.
 I also found that the site was really useful as a scrapbook.
 If it weren’t for the XCSkiRacer site, I wouldn’t have any documentation of the stuff I’ve done.

-So I wanted to continue to document my adventures, but I don’t think that XC Ski Racer really defines who I am anymore.
-I wanted a new website that encompassed all of my outdoor pursuits.
+So I wanted to continue to document my adventures, but I also thought that XC Ski Racer no longer defined me.
+So I created a new website that encompassed all of my outdoor pursuits.

 Rumor has it that you dumped FasterSkier and rarely updated XCSkiRacer because work and family are taking a lot more of your time these days.
 Why start up a new site?